 - Why do you want to go there?

-Start by writing a basic resume and cover letter.
-ACPC provides resume and cover letter samples on their website.
+Start by writing a basic résumé and cover letter.
+Career Services provides résumé and cover letter samples on their website.

 You may also make an appointment with an adviser to go over your documents.

 Both your résumé and your cover letter will need to be tailored not only to the company where you are interested in interning but also the country where you would like to apply.

 - Be clear about your nationality, visa status, and language abilities.

 - Write in the target language unless otherwise specified, but be honest about your language skills.

 - Write in a culturally-appropriate way.